hacktoon/nami/README.md

 ## ROADMAP
 - test river path by walking alternating diagonals
+- regenerate river mouth in chunk based on discover instead of midpoint
 - fix roads to fix surface chunk (add region to land)
 - make water ways in basin less connected in hot water areas
 - set biome as {